Welcome back to Wonderland.

 Section #2: Signals

 The mathematics enabled by prices are essential for money to work properly.
 Without divisibility, money would be no better a means of exchange than cattle or gemstones.
-Cutting either in half disproportionately reduces its value, as the wisdom of Solomon teaches us, the worth of a whole is more than its parts.
+Cutting either in half disproportionately reduces its value.
+As the wisdom of Solomon teaches us, the worth of a whole is more than its parts.
 Money is the vital exception to this rule: two quarters are functionally the same as fifty cents.
 Maintaining fractional integrity allows currency to communicate the nuances of trade more accurately.
 Negotiation becomes difficult when it is restricted to the limitations of discrete units.

 Prices enable precision, causing information and desire to proliferate throughout the economy with ease.
 The ability to account for supply and demand provides insight into the complex dynamics underlying the generation and distribution of resources.
 Coordination across various domains with unique drives would not be possible without the capacity to measure and communicate relative value.
 Twenty dollars could buy you a bottle of wine, simple shirt, or bad manicure depending upon where you go and what you want.
 The same amount of individual work can be redeemed for many competing assets.
 Knowledge of these trade-offs allows economic actors to make informed decisions, enmeshing their inputs into a fluid field of potential.